hicommonwealth/commonwealth/wiki/React-Best-Practices-And-Improvements.md

 Each component is housed in a separate, component-scoped folder named in PascalCase convention.
 (Currently, this naming convention is unevenly implemented, and many instances of snake_case remain.)
 - e.g. `/Button`, `/ProposalCard` etc.

-In each folder there should be an `index.ts` file that exports components from that folder.
+In each folder there should be an `index.ts` (not `.tsx`) file that exports `.tsx` components from within the folder.
 All file imports should go through this index file, rather than importing directly from the component file.
 - e.g. `import { AvatarUpload, Avatar} from 'components/Avatar`

-Aspirationally, components' respective `.scss` files should be placed next to the components and should be named the same way as the component it belongs to
+Aspirationally, components' respective `.scss` files should be placed next to the components and should share a name with the component it belongs to
 - e.g. `client/components/Sidebar/Sidebar.scss`

 ### Skeleton components

-Skeleton components should be defined in separate files, in the same directory as their non-skeleton equivalents (e.g. ComponentSkeleton.tsx organized alongside Component.tsx).
+Skeleton components should be defined in separate files, in the same directory as their non-skeleton equivalents, referencing the name of their non-skeleton equivalents (e.g. `ComponentSkeleton` should be defined in `ComponentSkeleton.tsx`, which should be housed alongside `Component.tsx`).

 Skeleton components should be returned via a conditional `if` statement, e.g. `if (loading) return <ComponentSkeleton />`.